Top Cities for Biotech

 If you’re considering a job in the biotech industry or looking to start your own lab, some locations are better than the rest.
 In this list of top cities for biotech, we looked at funding options, from the National Institutes of Health (NIH) and venture capital (VC), as well as available lab space, patents, job outlook, and proximity to clients and customers.

-These areas offer strong healthcare systems, prestigious universities, and endowments worth billions of dollars.
-With numerous drug tools and technology developers nearby, it’s possible to turn investments into income.
+These areas offer strong biotech hubs, healthcare systems, prestigious universities, and endowments worth billions of dollars.
+With numerous drug tools and technology developers nearby, it’s possible to turn investments in everything from drug development to diagnostics into income.
 The top biopharma clusters come down to money, and more of those resources are becoming concentrated in fewer, specific geolocations.

 According to the PwC/CB Insights MoneyTree Report at the end of 2019, out of all the pharma and life sciences sectors, biotech saw the largest VC increase compared to 2018, with a total of six megadeals – out of the 12 that took place.
 They expect the trend to continue.